Uncharted 4: A Thief's End: Narrative and art design

-When redesigning Nathan Drake for Uncharted 4, the team attempted a look akin to an adventurer, seeking inspiration from fictional characters such as Indiana Jones.
-In regards to Nathan's equipment, including his holster and pouch, the team aimed for subtlety, ensuring that they do not "steal the scene".
-Throughout development, Straley regularly worked with the designers to create the architecture of the environments, and the concept art department for the coloring and shapes of the game world.
+The team redesigned Nathan to look like an adventurer, seeking inspiration from characters like Indiana Jones.
+The team aimed for subtlety with Nathan's equipment, including his holster and pouch, ensuring they do not "steal the scene".
+Straley regularly worked with designers to craft the environmental architecture and with concept artists to determine the world's coloring and shapes.
 Several downbeats in the story are contrasted by bright colors; Straley wanted players to feel the juxtaposition.
 User interface designer Alexandria Neonakis was tasked with designing both Nathan's orphanage and Cassie's bedroom in Uncharted 4, placed at the beginning and end of the game, respectively.
-She worked with Druckmann to establish the lighting and dressing of the rooms.
-They were designed to contrast each other, to represent their different upbringings; while Nathan's room was designed to be stark and empty, Cassie's room has soft lighting and is full of posters and childhood items.
+She worked with Druckmann to establish their lighting and dressing.
+They were designed to contrast each other to represent their different upbringings: Nathan's room is stark and empty, while Cassie's has soft lighting and is full of posters and childhood items.